Violence against Speakers / Impunity

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Two union representatives sued a radio commentator who played a tape of a recorded conversation between the representatives in the midst of collective bargaining negotiations.
+The U.S. Supreme Court absolved a radio station of liability for broadcasting a conversation between two union representatives that was recorded by a third party.
+The two union representatives sued a radio commentator who played a tape of a recorded conversation they had in the midst of collective bargaining negotiations.
 The radio station claimed that the disclosure of the conversation over the radio was protected under the First Amendment’s freedom of speech.
-The Court absolved the radio station of liability for the broadcast because it was a matter of public concern and the station did nothing illegal to obtain the tape.
+The Court reasoned that the First Amendment protects a rebroadcast on the radio because the conversation was a matter of public concern and the radio station did nothing illegal to obtain the tape.

 The Petitioners, who were two union representatives, had a cell phone conversation about their collective bargaining negotiations recorded by a third party.
 The conversation included a discussion about violence if the union’s demands were not met.
 After the union settled the matter, a radio DJ aired the recording over the radio.
 He did not record the conversation, nor did he know who had recorded it.